ianbrussolo/Data-science/Machine-Learning/legendary pokemon predict/README.md

 This was a tutorial follow along project.

-resultsGraph1 and 2 are images for graphs not loaded on notebook.
+Those are images for graphs not loaded on notebook.

 ![resultsGraph1](https://user-images.githubusercontent.com/98843691/219881607-ff68ff03-7ad0-4292-acd8-77d5735a7cad.jpg)
 ![resultsGraph2](https://user-images.githubusercontent.com/98843691/219881608-a99a5359-b1eb-47fc-be5d-b5afdd6b85d3.jpg)